oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 {: #figleaftxtokenbody title="Example: Txn-Token Body"}

 # Txn-Token Service
-A Txn-Token Service provides a OAuth 2.0 Token Exchange {{RFC8693}} endpoint that can respond to Txn-Token issuance requests.
-The token exchange requests it supports require extra parameters than those defined in the OAuth 2.0 Token Exchange {{RFC8693}} specification.
+A Txn-Token Service provides a profile of the OAuth 2.0 Token Exchange {{RFC8693}} endpoint that can respond to Txn-Token issuance requests.
+In addition to profiling the OAuth 2.0 Token Exchange {{RFC8693}} specification, new parameters are also defined.
 The unique properties of the Txn-Token requests and responses are described below.
 The Txn-Token Service MAY optionally support other OAuth 2.0 endpoints and features, but that is not a requirement for it to be a Txn-Token Service.

-Each Trust Domain MUST have exactly one Txn-Token Service.
+Each Trust Domain MUST have exactly one logical Txn-Token Service.

 # Requesting Txn-Tokens
-A workload requests a Txn-Token from a Transaction Token Service using OAuth 2.0 Token Exchange {{RFC8693}}.
+A workload requests a Txn-Token from a Transaction Token Service using a profile of the OAuth 2.0 Token Exchange {{RFC8693}}.
+Txn-Tokens may be requested for both externally originating or internally originating requests.
+The profile describes how required and optional context can be provided to the Transaction Token Service in order for the Txn-Token to be issued.
 The request to obtain a Txn-Token using this method is called a Txn-Token Request, and a successful response is called a Txn-Token Response.
-A Txn-Token Request is a Token Exchange Request, as described in Section 2.1 of {{RFC8693}} with additional parameters.
-A Txn-Token Response is a OAuth 2.0 token endpoint response, as described in Section 5 of {{RFC6749}}, where the `token_type` in the response has the value `txn_token`.
+The Txn-Token profile of the OAuth 2.0 Token Exchange {{RFC8693}} is described below.

 ## Txn-Token Request {#txn-token-request}
-A Txn-Token Request is an OAuth 2.0 Token Exchange Request, as described in Section 2.1 of {{RFC8693}}, with an additional parameter in the request.
-The following parameters are required in the Txn-Token Request by the OAuth 2.0 Token Exchange specification {{RFC8693}}:
+A workload requesting a Txn-Token must provide the Transaction Token Service with proof of it's identity (client authentication), the purpose of the Txn-Token and any additional context relating to the transaction being performed.
+Most of these elements are provided by the OAuth 2.0 Token Exchange specification and the rest are defined as new parameters.
+This profile also defines a new token type URN `urn:ieft:params:oauth:token-type:txn-token` which is used by the requesting workload to identify that it is requesting the Txn-Token Response to contain a Txn-Token.

+To request a Txn-Token the workload invokes the /token endpoint with the following parameters:
+* `grant_type` REQUIRED.
+The value MUST be set to `urn:ietf:params:oauth:grant-type:token-exchange`
-* The `audience` value MUST be set to the Trust Domain name
+* `audience` REQUIRED.
+The value MUST be set to the Trust Domain name
-* The `requested_token_type` value MUST be `urn:ietf:params:oauth:token-type:txn_token`
+* `requested_token_type` REQUIRED.
+The value MUST be `urn:ietf:params:oauth:token-type:txn-token`
-* The `subject_token` value MUST be the external token received by the workload that authorized the call
+* `subject_token` REQUIRED.
+The value MUST be a token representing the subject of the transaction.
+This could be an OAuth access_token received by an API GW requesting a Txn-Token or a JWT assertion constructed by a workload initiating a transaction.
-* The `subject_token_type` value MUST be present and indicate the type of the authorization token present in the `subject_token` parameter
+* `subject_token_type` REQUIRED.
+The value MUST indicate the type of the token present in the `subject_token` parameter

-The following additional parameter MUST be present in a Txn-Token Request:
+The following additional parameters MUST be present in a Txn-Token Request:

-* A parameter named `rctx` , whose value is a JSON object.
-This object contains the request context, i.e. any information the Transaction Token Service needs to understand the context of the incoming request
+* `request_context` OPTIONAL.
+This parameter contains a base64url encoded JSON object which represents the context of this transaction.
+The parameter SHOULD be present and how the Transaction Token Service uses this parameter is out of scope for this specification.
+* `authorization_details` OPTIONAL.
+This parameter contains a base64url encoded JSON object which represents additional details of the transaction that MUST remain immutable throughout the processing of the transaction.

+The requesting workload MUST authenticate it's identity to the Transaction Token Service.
+The exact mechanism client authentication mechanism used is outside the scope of this specification.
+However, some common options are mutual TLS connections, OAuth 2.0 Bearer tokens using a client credentials token, or using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification.
+If using the `actor_token` and `actor_token_type` parameters, both parameters MUST be present in the request.
+The `actor_token` MUST autenticate the identity of the requesting workload.

 {{figtxtokenrequest}} shows a non-normative example of a Txn-Token Request.